HOW THE TRANS-PACIFIC

 The Trans-Pacific Partnership (TPP) has been under negotiation for 5 years.

 More than 600 official corporate "trade advisors" have access.
-The Obama administration plans to sign TPP by early 2015.
+The Obama administration plans to sign TPP by the end of 2015.

 Although it is called a